karthik0010/Assuredoc/9-Settings.md

 ![Set2](/images/set2.png)

 **Username**
-The username entered on the profile page is shown on the user profile, and users can update their username directly from there.
+User can update their user name given during account creation from this profile settings.

 **Phone Number**
 The phone number field is optional.

 **Email id**
-The email is displayed by default.
+The registered email will displayed.

 After entering the mandatory fields, click on the update button.